-i feel so very lucky that I had the chance to get to know the person he is, even just a teeny, tiny bit. to be able to experience his candor, his unstoppable creativity and his unbelievably sharp, quick wit. as many have been discussing, when talking about his life, he could be gruff. of course. but it’s important to understand that it was always because he was trying to get the best out of everyone around him. he wouldn’t accept mediocrity. you don’t get to be an artist of his kind if you accept mediocrity.
+so very lucky that I had the chance to get to know the person he is, even just a teeny, tiny bit. to be able to experience his candor, his unstoppable creativity and his unbelievably sharp, quick wit. as many have been discussing, when talking about his life, he could be gruff. of course. but it’s important to understand that it was always because he was trying to get the best out of everyone around him. he wouldn’t accept mediocrity. you don’t get to be an artist of his kind if you accept mediocrity.

 i’m incredibly thankful that I also got to see the sweet, sensitive Lou that lived just beneath the surface. i’m thankful i got to know the Lou who would hold your hand when he was talking to you. the Lou that had so much passion for everything in his life.
-From music (be it Melt Banana or Nicki Minaj) to his favorite pizza in Manhattan, to the Tai Chi that he dedicated so much of his life to that he helped to make a film about it.
+From music (be it Melt Banana or Nicki Minaj) or his favorite pizza in the city, to the Tai Chi that he dedicated so much of his life to that he helped to make a film about it.

-i’m thankful that I got to know the man who changed everything…everything with the way he chose his words, and the way he painted them against a different kind of music. in so many different ways.
+i feel so very grateful that I got to know this person who changed so much…with the way he chose his words, and the way he painted them against a different kind of music. in so many different ways.